New electric Jaguar four-door GT Review

 The seats are exactly what you’d hope for – deeply comfortable and supportive.
 When it comes to screens it doesn’t look like Jaguar has simply followed the current trend for packing the largest screen possible in.
 The layout feels considered and restrained with a standout new shaped steering wheel.
 Although I can’t tell you what that looks like because if I did, well… you know what would happen.

-But in a world where so many interiors feels like an afterthought I reckon this one will be a thing of beauty you’ll want to climb inside and experience.
+Basically, I reckon the new Jag’s interior will be a thing of beauty that you’ll want to climb inside and experience.

 Running costs and pricing

-Surprise, surprise, there are no confirmed prices and details yet, but we do know that this isn’t a cheap car.
-Jaguar is really pushing itself more upmarket to target the like of Porsche, Lotus and Bentley, so expect pricing from around about £100- to £140,000.
-We also know that Jaguar will be offering a lot of bespoke options on its new electric GT car.
-Rather like Range Rover does with its SVO models, Porsche does with its ‘Exclusive Manufaktur’ and Bentley does with its… well, any Bentley, you’ll be able to choose bespoke paints, interior colours and materials from a huge range of options.
+We also know that Jaguar will offer bespoke options on its new electric Type 00/four-door GT.
+Rather like Range Rover does with its SVO models, Porsche does with its ‘Exclusive Manufaktur’ and Bentley does with its... well, any Bentley, you’ll be able to choose bespoke paints, interior colours and materials from a huge range of options.
 Want your family crest embossed on the vegan leather seats?
 Paint to match your favourite nail varnish?
 Jaguar can help.
 For a price, obviously.

 Verdict

 I can’t tell you how much more real this car feels to me now that I’ve been in it and experienced what it’s like on the move.
-Until now, it just felt like design extravagance and marketing puff, but after spending time with I full get what the car Jaguar electric GT that will go on sale at the end of 2026 stands for.
+Until now, it just felt like design extravagance and marketing puff, but after spending time driving it, I fully get what the Jaguar electric GT stands for.
+What it’s trying to achieve.

 Which is very exciting, because I’m desperate for Jaguar to get out of this period of stagnation and get on with selling the cars that will dictate its new direction.
 This is a brand that’s got to get a move on, or it’s going to run out of time.